jayroh/joeloliveira.com/_posts/2024-10-13-fujifilm-x100vi-pt2.md

   through common settings with the control ring while you are shooting.
 Eg: cycling through different "film simulations" you can choose (sepia, black and white, etc).

+  An example of the utility of "function two" is providing fast access to "tele-conv" (or "teleconverter").
+To go from "off" to 70mm or 50mm:

+  1. Press function two on the front of the camera
+  2. Cycle through the options to "tele-conv"
+  3. Now when you're ready to shoot, turn the control ring to zoom in with 50mm to 70mm modes.
 * Around the function two button is a little toggle where you can switch between your optical viewfinder and your electrical viewfinder.
 * Between the control ring and the body is the aperture ring.